SynapseWeb/Git-Sharing/README.md

 	url = ../coolproj.bundle
 	fetch = +refs/heads/*:refs/remotes/origin/*
 ```
+Notice that it now has a "remote" section that tells it where to get updates.
 Now both "machines" are set up to pull their changes from their respective bundles.
 Let's test it.

-In the "Machine_B" area, add a line to the Java program:
+In the "Machine_B" coolproj directory, add another "print" line to the Java program:

 ```
 public class hello {